ddswoosh/CLI-File-Manager/README.md

-# Command Line File Manager
+# Command Line File Manager (Completed)
+# For any feature requests please add an issue.

 This CLI uses the native Windows terminal, built with visual studio and vs code.
 The terminal itself was developed with C#, with all underlying logic handled by Rust.
 C# passes input and recieves output from a dump via text file, controlled by Rust modules.